Adrian's Aprilia Pegaso 650 1995 - Issues

 secondhand caliper, new organic brake pads were fitted.

 - The Rear Disk is badly scored and worn thin - I located a good secondhand disc but there is no way the 6 bolts holding the disk will

 ever be removed, they are corroded in solid with the six Allen sockets already rounded.
 I have tried everything, heat, impact driver,

 cutting a slot in the rounded socket bolts etc. I have given up because the hub casting will be damaged if I try any harder.

 - Front brake was poor - Now working well with new pads fitted,new Dot 4 oil and air removed.

-times more light and use half the watts.
+have 3 times more light and use half the watts.

 - The rear shock was very harsh with no damping - The gas seals had blown in the Sachs shock, these are rebuildable but cunningly no